On the Farm

 Shortly after Ian and I bought our first 10-acre farm in rural Minnesota on November 5, 2005, we settled on the name Auld Macdonald Farm Arabians.
 Ian is British and “Auld” is a play on “Old” and he is the “Macdonald.”
 And, this play and lyric allow me to explain the spelling of our surname too.
 It’s M-A-C DONALD like “Old Macdonald Had A Farm, E-I-E-I-O” versus M-c DONALD like the burger joint.

 Our first horse was a $100 purchase from a local auction house in Pine City, Minnesota.
 “Cairo” was a purebred chestnut Arabian gelding that had come from a local training barn.
 We learned a lot from that purchase, and he charmed us as we fell in love with the breed.

 Now, in Cochise County, Arizona

-We recently bought two Few Spot Appaloosa mares and will begin breeding Araloosas sired by Renoir or Caravagio in 2020.
+We recently bought two Few Spot Appaloosa mares and will begin breeding Araloosas sired by Renoir or Caravagio.

 Quite the combo

 In addition to our on-the-farm lifestyle, Ian and I travel regularly to the national Arabian Horse Association Championship Shows.
 He also hauls equine nationwide as Carousel Trails.

 Until it ceased publication in June 2020, I had the privilege of writing articles for the AHA's membership magazine, Arabian Horse Life.
 It was such a fun cross-section of Arabian horse lovers and disciplines.
 With my blog, I hope to continue to reach a similar audience of interesting people, with stories of places they've been, the horses they love, topped off with general on-the-road adventures to share too.